 The second case involved the family of Lynne Haver, who died of mesothelioma in 2009.
 Her former husband worked for Atchison, Topeka and Santa Fe Railway, where he was exposed to asbestos products.

-The trial court ruled in favor of the railway companies, and the appellate court upheld the decision.
-However, the case still advanced to the California Supreme Court, where it ruled in Haver’s favor.
+The trial court ruled for the railway companies, and the appellate court upheld the decision.
+The case still advanced to the California Supreme Court, where it ruled in Haver’s favor.

 In 2016, the court extended the duty of care beyond spouses.
 It would now include anyone who lived with an asbestos worker, such as children, domestic partners, and visitors.

-In 2013, an Ohio district court ruled in favor of the plaintiff, John Panza Jr. He was diagnosed with mesothelioma in 2012 and filed a lawsuit directly after.
-For more than 30 years, his father worked for a brake plant company where he had direct exposure to asbestos products.
+In 2013, an Ohio district court ruled for the plaintiff, John Panza Jr. He was diagnosed with mesothelioma in 2012 and sued directly after.
+For over 30 years, his father worked for a brake plant company where he had direct exposure to asbestos products.

 The courts ordered the company to pay Panza and his wife 27.5$ million.

 In 2013, the Seattle King County Court sided with the plaintiff, Phyllis Granville.
-She developed mesothelioma as a result of secondary exposure to asbestos.
+She developed mesothelioma because of secondary exposure to asbestos.
 Her husband, Donald, worked as a floor tile installer.
-He worked with numerous asbestos tiles throughout his career, and she worked with his laundry.
+He worked with many asbestos tiles throughout his career, and she worked with his laundry.

 Granville was awarded 1.1$ million for her pain and suffering.

 Receive Consultation Now